solomson/solom.tech/about.md

 permalink: /about/
 ---

 We are a small company specializing in Microsoft cloud solutions.
-We are based in Trondheim, Norway and have been in business since 2021.
-We are a Microsoft partner and have been working with Microsoft Azure since 2018.
-We have experience with both small and large clients in both public and private sectors. and have worked with everything from small web applications to large enterprise solutions.
+Based in Trondheim, Norway since 2021, we are available for projects on-site in Trondheim or remotely.
+We are also a Microsoft partner and have been working with Microsoft Azure since 2018.
+Our experience includes consulting for small and large clients in both public and private sectors.

 ## Our services